patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

 ### HMR Opt-in

 To use Parcel's HMR support, we must opt in to it using the `module.hot` API.
-Add the follow to the bottom of `game.ts`:
+Add the follow to the bottom of `game.ts`, just above the `console.log`:

 ```typescript
 interface HMRData {